inab/opeb-submission/sampleDockers/README.md

       /input/test_input.bz2  /output/canonical_input.gz
   ```

-4. Optional, you can get the identifiers file (in this case, it is a naïve function):
+4. Optional, you can get the identifiers file (in this case, it computes the sha256 of the uncompressed content):

   ```bash
   docker run --rm -ti \